All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 This is exciting science, but it comes with major caveats you should know about.

 Most human evidence is observational.
 The large studies showing reduced alcohol use are based on health records, not randomized controlled trials.
-Observational data can show correlation but cannot prove causation.
+Observational data can show correlation but can't prove causation.
 People taking GLP-1 medications may differ from the general population in ways that affect their drinking patterns.

 Randomized trials are underway.
 The National Institutes of Health and several academic medical centers have launched clinical trials specifically testing GLP-1 medications for alcohol use disorder and opioid use disorder.
 Results from these trials are expected in the next two to three years.